Javex/immich-helm/CONTRIBUTING.md

 For bugs, provide enough detail so they can be reproduced.
 Ideally, your entire `values.yaml` and the version you used.

 For new features, describe what you'd like the behaviour to be.
-If you can, provide an example `values.yaml` block that you'd like to work, and what the outcome should be.
+If possible, provide an example `values.yaml` block, with an explanation, and what the outcome should be.

 ## Pull Requests